 You get to cover a lot of ground, sometimes seeing as many as five countries (as was the case in my recent yoga cruise on the Danube River), in comfort and style.

 An ocean cruise

-All too often people make the mistake of comparing a river cruise with an ocean cruise, but the two experiences really couldn’t be any more different.
-I like to make the distinction this way: an ocean cruise is like cruising in a floating city—it’s big, there’s a lot to do but it can get a little bit loud and crowded, and there are often long lines for everything.
+Often, people make the mistake of comparing a river cruise with an ocean cruise, but the two experiences really couldn't be any more different.
+I like to distinguish between them this way: an ocean cruise is like cruising in a floating city—it's big, there's a lot to do, but it can get a little bit loud and crowded, and there are often long lines for everything.
 Usually, they're trying to serve as many people as possible in the most efficient manner they can muster.

 Versus a river cruise

 By contrast, a river cruise is like cruising along in a floating luxury hotel.
-It’s more intimate and the service is usually better (at least it is on an AMA Waterway’s cruise, where there is typically 1staff member per every 3 guests—service is clearly a top priority).
-You almost never have to wait in line for anything.
-It truly is about quality, rather than quantity.
+It's more intimate, and the service is usually better (at least it is on an AMA Waterways cruise, where there is typically one staff member per every three guests—service is a top priority).
+You rarely (if ever) have to wait in line for anything.
+It truly is about quality rather than quantity.

-As for this particular river cruise company, of which I am now a proud ambassador, AMA Waterways has been named Virtuoso’s 2017 Cruise Line of the Year, Cruise Critic’s Best River Cruise Line Over All, Town & Country’s Best Cruise Line Over All, Berlitz’ Ten Top Rated Cruise Ships in Europe, and the list goes on…there’s just too many to name.
+AMA Waterways has been named Virtuoso's 2017 Cruise Line of the Year, Cruise Critic's Best River Cruise Line Over All, Town & Country's Best Cruise Line Over All, and Berlitz's Ten Top Rated Cruise Ships in Europe.
+The list goes on—there are just too many to name.
 Check them out for yourself.
-Whether you choose to join me on one of my upcoming Yoga Cruises with AMA Waterways, or wish to embark on a journey of your own with them, as an agent and ambassador, I can guarantee you the best deal out there.
+Whether you choose to join me on one of my upcoming Yoga Cruises with AMA Waterways or wish to embark on a journey of your own with them, I can guarantee you the best deal out there as an agent and ambassador.